pointfreeco/swift-tagged/README.md

 sendWelcomeEmail(toAddress address: String)
 ```

-It contains logic that sends a specific email to an email address.
+It contains logic that sends an email to an email address.
 Unfortunately, it takes _any_ string as input.

 ``` swift
 sendWelcomeEmail(toAddress: user.address)
 ```

-This compiles and runs, but `user.address` refers to our user's billing address, _not_ their email!
+This compiles and runs, but `user.address` refers to our user's _billing_ address, _not_ their email!
 None of our users are getting welcome emails!
 Worse yet, calling this function with invalid data may cause server churn and crashes.

 Tagged again can save the day.